-General Overview: The application must include a description of the school's proposed curriculum.25
+General Overview: The application must include a description of the school's proposed curriculum.34

 - 1. Describe the school's processes for selecting and/or developing curriculum. - 2.
 Describe the school's processes for horizontally aligning curriculum across subjects and vertically aligning curriculum across grades, and for reviewing and revising curriculum.
 In this response, please include timelines, who will be involved, and the role of teachers in these processes.
-Explain how these processes will ensure that the curriculum is aligned to state standards and tests and meets the needs of all students, including students with disabilities, Multilingual Learners/English Language Learners, students below grade level, and advanced students. - 3.
+Explain how these processes will ensure that the curriculum is aligned to state standards and tests and meets the needs of all students, including students with disabilities, English language learners, students below grade level, and advanced students. - 3.
 Describe how the school's curriculum will be organized and the curriculum resources that will be used to determine what teachers should teach and when they should teach it (e.g., curriculum maps, scope and sequences, pacing guides, etc.).
 Explain who will create/select, evaluate and revise these resources. - 4.
 Describe the materials that will be used to deliver the curriculum, including any textbooks, commercial programs, software and/or teacher developed materials.
-Explain who will create/select, evaluate and modify these resources.
+Explain who will create/select, evaluate and modify these resources. - 5.
+Describe any unique or innovative aspects of the curriculum and explain how the proposed curriculum aligns with the school's educational philosophy and furthers the school's mission and applicable key design elements.

-25 20 USC § 7221b(b)(3)(A)(iii)
+34 20 USC § 7221b(b)(3)(A)(iii)

-- 5. Describe any unique or innovative aspects of the curriculum and explain how the proposed curriculum aligns with the school's educational philosophy and furthers the school's mission and applicable key design elements. - 6.
-Describe any research or existing models that support the use of the proposed curriculum. - 7.
+- 6. Describe any research or existing models that support the use of the proposed curriculum. - 7.
 Explain how the proposed curriculum will allow the school to meet Benchmark 1: Student Performance of the Charter School Performance Framework. - 8.
-Describe any supplemental curriculum that will be developed and/or selected for interventions, special populations, and/or social emotional development or character education that will meet the needs of all students, including special populations.
+Describe any supplemental curriculum that will be developed and/or selected for interventions, students meeting the identified priority school design criteria, special populations, and/or social emotional development or character education that will meet the needs of all students, including special populations.

-- Required Attachment 3: Course Descriptions; Provide brief course descriptions for each subject at each grade level the school would serve within the initial charter term, including both core and non-core subject areas.
+- □ Required Attachment 3: Course Descriptions; Provide brief course descriptions for each subject at each grade level the school would serve within the initial charter term, including both core and non-core subject areas.
 These should include an overview of content and skills addressed by each course and any known curriculum programs or materials planned for the course.
 For high school proposals, provide an outline of course sequences leading to graduation. - □ Required Attachment 3a: Student and Teacher "Day in the Life"; Provide a brief narrative no more than 4 pages total describing a typical student and teacher day. - Optional Attachment 3b; Please note: Applicants have the option to submit up to 10 pages of curricular documentation for consideration.
 All supplemental material must relate directly to the Curriculum response and be labeled as Attachment 3b in the appendix.
 Such material can include, for example, framework or scope and sequence documents, unit or lesson plan templates, pacing calendars, or other means of cross-walking various curricula that may be essential to reviewers' understanding of the proposed school model.